This post may contain affiliate links. Read my whole disclosure here.

 “You can’t teach children to behave better by making them feel worse”.

-This should be a precious advice for every parent!
-The fundamental concept of the positive discipline is that there are no bad kids, just bad behaviors.
-So we don’t need to punish the child, we just need to teach him to correct the behavior.
+This is such precious advice for every parent!
+The fundamental concept of positive discipline is that there are no bad kids, just bad behaviors.
+So we don’t need to punish the child, we just need to teach him how to behave better.

 Although this is not really a discipline method, I can’t emphasize more how important this is!
 A lot of difficult moments with our kids can be prevented.
-Prevention is far better (and easier) than dealing with a tantrum or a negative behavior.
+Prevention is far better (and easier) than dealing with tantrums or negative behavior.